shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 process.
 And as with other automations, the automation might involve a redesign.

-A printing press is not a faster pen, and digital photography is not a "better film camera".
+The printing press is not a faster pen, and digital photography is not a "better film camera".
 They work differently, and create something a little different.
 And we should expect the same from automating software creation, even though the process is less mechanical.